rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.txt

 > sfall 4.2.3
 - fixed compiler giving "assignment operator expected" error when a variable-like macro is not being defined properly
-- added new logical operators 'AndAlso', 'OrElse' for short-circuit evaluation of logical expressions
+- added new logical operators "AndAlso", "OrElse" for short-circuit evaluation of logical expressions
+- added an alternative (C/Java-style) assignment operator "="

 > sfall 4.2.2
 - added support for new opcode "reg_anim_callback"